ericleslie/EricLeslie.com/src/documents/wedding-photography.html.md

 			<div class="accordion-inner">
 				<img src="/assets/icons/rings.png" class="pull-right">
 				<h3>What's better than free?</h3>
-				<p>With every wedding I shoot, your engagment is included at no extra charge.
+				<p>With every wedding I shoot, your engagement is included at no extra charge.
 This is great for wedding announcements and invitations.</p>
 				<p>Just like a normal session, there aren't any time restrictions.
 We'll meet up at your favorite spot and we'll shoot until you can't smile anymore :D</p>
 			</div>
 		</div>